 Depending on how I feel, I like to make other versions of this sauce as well.
 Sometimes, when I’m stirring through the garlic powder, I like to add some dried parsley from my spice rack.
 Since you can see the dried parsley bits in the sauce, it’s a great way to know if you’ve stirred the condensed milk long enough to evenly distribute the garlic powder.
 It’s just a little trick I’ve learned.

 Sometimes, I like to add equal parts garlic powder and onion powder.
 I love the oniony flavour along with the strong garlic flavour.
 Both of them can stand up quite well to the acidity of the vinegar and the sweetness of the condensed milk.

 Try your own variations at home.
 For example, a little bit of cayenne pepper is so good if you’re looking for a spicy/sweet sauce.
 Smoked paprika can add smokiness too.
 Keep in mind, these types of spices will change the colour of your sauce!
 Just enjoy it.
 Have fun and play around with flavour combinations!

 - 14 ounces canned sweetened condensed milk

 - Pour the condensed milk from the can into a bowl.
 Add the garlic powder and mix well to fully incorporate.

-- Next, add the vinegar and stir just a few times to blend the vinegar into the mixture.
-Don’t over mix.
+- Next, add the vinegar and fold it into the mixture.
+Don’t mix or stir aggressively and don't over mix.